Visit Duke Orthopaedic Urgent Care

 Our convenient orthopaedic urgent care clinic is open seven days a week.
 Get fast service with no long waits and no unnecessary exposure to illness.
 No appointment needed; walk-ins are welcome.

-An active life requires feet that work well and are free of pain.
-Our team of foot specialists provide treatment options for a full roster of foot-related pain and foot injuries that can side-line you from your favorite activity.
-The common conditions we treat include: bunions, claw toes, diabetic foot, foot fractures, foot arthritis, hammer toe, heel pain, heel spurs, ligament and tendon injury, plantar fasciitis, rheumatoid foot disorders, and sports-related foot injuries.
+An active lifestyle requires feet that work well and are free of pain.
+Our foot and ankle specialists treat foot-related pain and foot injuries that can sideline you from your favorite activities.
+Common conditions we treat include:

-We specialize in this minimally invasive surgical technique, in which a tiny camera and surgical instruments are passed through small incisions to repair torn ligaments or tendons, or remove loose bone or deteriorated cartilage due to arthritis.
-The benefits to you: a speedier recovery and less blood loss.
+Our surgeons specialize in this minimally invasive surgical technique, in which a tiny camera and surgical instruments are passed through small incisions to repair torn ligaments and tendons or remove loose bone or arthritis-damaged cartilage.
+Minimally invasive surgery helps you recover faster with less blood loss.

 Because the exact source of foot pain is not always obvious, our doctors may use a variety of tests to diagnose your foot condition.

 We often use weightbearing X-rays to assess your foot issue.
 This type of X-ray can help diagnose many foot and ankle issues that may not be seen with traditional X-rays.

 Fluoroscopy provides real-time X-ray imaging of the foot in motion.
 It can be used to diagnose joint instability and help guide injections in an affected joint.

 Blood tests diagnose certain health problems that affect the feet.
 These include autoimmune disorders, arthritis, infection, healing problems, and electrolyte imbalances.

 Other non-invasive imaging tests may be needed to help diagnosis your foot issue and create a treatment plan.